usnistgov/OSCAL/docs/content/learn/tutorials/metadata/_index.md

 {{< /highlight >}}

 Although technically outside of the Metadata Section, the `uuid` of a document is always given as a field of the root element, and shares its structure across all OSCAL document types.
 This is provided using the [uuid](/reference/datatypes/#uuid) datatype.
 Many tools provide easy ways to generate version 4 UUIDs.
 For our example we have generated one using a trivial UUIDv4 generator.
 {{% /tab %}}
 {{% /tabs %}}

-### Starting with Required and Recommended Fields
+### Required and Recommended Fields

+First, we start with the document's title, which is intended to be brief, human-readable text that will help a reader understand the context of the document.

+The following is an example of what a title might look like expressed in OSCAL:

 {{< tabs XML JSON YAML >}}
 {{% tab %}}

-First, we start with the `<title>` element.
-This should be populated with a human-readable title that is exactly or closely matches the existing name of the document.

-For our example, this would look like:

 {{< highlight xml "linenos=table" >}}
 <title>Example OSCAL Catalog</title>
 {{< /highlight >}}

-Next we have two date-based elements.
-This uses the OSCAL DataTime data type as defined here: [date-with-timezone](/reference/datatypes/#date-with-timezone).
-The `<published>` element is <em>not</em> required but is strongly recommended.
-It gives the DateTime of when the document was published for the first time.
-For this example, we'll presume the document was published for the first time on January 1st, 2021, and the time was the moment (or near to it) that this document was published.
-The `<last-modified>` element provides the DateTime of the most recent change to this document.
-Since this document was never previously published, the DateTime should be identical to the one given by `<published>`.
-In our example, this will look like:
+{{% /tab %}}
+{{% tab %}}
+{{< highlight json "linenos=table" >}}
+{
+"title":"Example OSCAL Catalog"
+}
+{{< /highlight >}}
+{{% /tab %}}
+{{% tab %}}
+{{< highlight yaml "linenos=table" >}}
+---
+title:Example OSCAL Catalog
+{{< /highlight >}}
+{{% /tab %}}
+{{% /tabs %}}

+Next we have the published and last modified date/time fields that represent when the document was published for the first time and most recently changed respectively.
+These field values are expressed using the OSCAL [DataTime-with-timezone](/reference/datatypes/#date-with-timezone) data type, which requires that the time zone offset is included to provide a localized time.

+If a document was:
+- published on January 1st, 2021 at "midnight" or 12:00AM with a time offset of 5 hours from Coordinated Universal Time (UTC)
+- updated on January 5th, 2021 at "midnight" or 12:00AM with a time offset of 5 hours from UTC

+This information would be expressed in OSCAL as follows:

+{{< tabs XML JSON YAML >}}
+{{% tab %}}
 {{< highlight xml "linenos=table" >}}
 <published>2021-01-01T00:00:00-5:00</published>
-<last-modified>2021-01-01T00:00:00-5:00</last-modified>
+<last-modified>2021-01-05T00:00:00-5:00</last-modified>
 {{< /highlight >}}

+The `<published>` element gives the date and time of when the document was published for the first time.
+This element is <em>not</em> required, but it is strongly recommended to include it to help the OSCAL document consumer understand when the document was orginally published.

+The `<last-modified>` element provides the the date and time of the most recent change to this document.
+If a document was never previously updated, the `<last-modified>` value should be identical to the one given by `published`.
+{{% /tab %}}
+{{% tab %}}
+{{< highlight json "linenos=table" >}}
+{
+"published": "2021-01-01T00:00:00-05:00",
+"last-modified": "2021-01-05T00:00:00-05:00"
+}
+{{< /highlight >}}

+The `published` property gives the date and time of when the document was published for the first time.
+This property is <em>not</em> required, but it is strongly recommended to include it to help the OSCAL document consumer understand when the document was orginally published.

+The `last-modified` property provides the the date and time of the most recent change to this document.
+If a document was never previously updated, the `last-modified` value should be identical to the one given by `published`.
+{{% /tab %}}
+{{% tab %}}
+{{< highlight yaml "linenos=table" >}}
+---
+  published: 2021-01-01T00:00:00-05:00,
+  last-modified: 2021-01-05T00:00:00-05:00
+{{< /highlight >}}

+The `published` key gives the date and time of when the document was published for the first time.
+This key is <em>not</em> required, but it is strongly recommended to include it to help the OSCAL document consumer understand when the document was orginally published.

+The `last-modified` key provides the the date and time of the most recent change to this document.
+If a document was never previously updated, the `last-modified` value should be identical to the one given by `published`.
+{{% /tab %}}
+{{% /tabs %}}

+{{< tabs XML JSON YAML >}}
+{{% tab %}}
 Thirdly, we must provide a `<version>` element.
 This refers to the version of the OSCAL document itself, not the version of any other content.
 OSCAL does not place requirements on the version string itself, as versioning is a complicated process that differs from content creator to content creator.
 Since this is the first time we've created this document, some variation on a "1.0" would be appropriate.

-{{< highlight xml "linenos=table" >}}
+{{< highlight xml "linenos=false" >}}
-<version> 1.0.0 </version>
+<version>1.0.0</version>
 {{< /highlight >}}

-Where possible, use well formatted versions with clear and defined rules.
 This version will be incremented whenever the OSCAL document is updated.

+Where possible, use well formatted versions with a clear and well defined syntax.
+The NIST OSCAL team uses [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) as the versioning scheme for all schema, Metaschema, and OSCAL documents we maintain.

 The final required element is `<oscal-version>`, which indicates what version of OSCAL was used to create this document.